Dtinas10/sts-2level-qs.jl/README.md

 please see the user guide: https://github.com/orgs/dtinas10/discussions/67 -->

-The sts-2level-qs.jl repo is part of the [dtinas10 ecosystem](https://github.com/dtinas10).
+The sts-2level-qs.jl repo is part of the [control-toolbox ecosystem](https://github.com/control-toolbox).

 | **Category** | **Badge** |
 |-----------------------|-----------|